 Total Benefit Value: $260

-The Amex Gold card is currently offering a welcome bonus of 35,000 Membership Rewards points after spending $4,000 in the first 3 months of card membership.
+If my math seems similar to your own situation, but you don't yet have the card, Amex is currently offering a welcome bonus of 60,000 Membership Rewards points after spending $4,000 in the first six months of card membership.

 That's great on its own … but before applying, make sure to check CardMatch: You could be targeted for an even bigger 75,000 point offer.

 I encourage everyone to do the math before ruling out cards with annual fees.
 Recently, it was time for me to take my own advice.